My Morning Jacket at Langerado, 2007, photo by Tyler Machado

 (JamBase interview, January 2004)

 "We've been getting more upbeat in our live shows.
 After being locked up in the van all day we're ready to have a good time and rock as hard as we can.
 I think we definitely wanted this record to be a more upbeat, rockin' experience.
 When you're playing with a band people can add things that really distract from the song, really take away from the song if they're putting in things that don't need to be there.
-Luckily, with each time we've done it they've ended up contributing to make it far better than it might have been on its own."
+Luckily, with each time we've done it they've ended up contributing to make it far better than it might have been on its own."- Jim James

 (JamBase interview, January 2004)